eficode-academy/istio-katas/getting-traffic-into-mesh.md

-# Getting Traffic into the Mesh
+# Getting Traffic into the Mesh with Ingress Gateways

 The previous exercises used a Kubernetes node-port service to get traffic to the sentences application.
 This approach means that external requests enters the